orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 #### Verify the block committee
 * Calualte the previous block random seed.
-* Get the committee members by calling `ConsensusBuilder.RequestValidationCommittee`.
+* Get the committee members by calling `ConsensusContext.RequestValidationCommittee`.

 #### Verify the block proof
 * Verify the blook proof based on the committee members.